danielmarbach/PerformanceTricksAzureSDK/README.md

 ## Avoid unnecessary copying of memory

 I've already hinted at `Span<T>` in the previous parts.
-With `Span<T>` but also with the `in` parameter modifiers and `readonly struct` we can minimize the amount of copying required when operating various chunks of memory. `Span<T>` is a value type that enables the representation of contiguous regions of arbitrary memory, regardless of whether that memory is associated with a managed object, is provided by native code via interop, or is on the stack.
+With `Span<T>` but also with the `in` parameter modifiers and `readonly struct` we can minimize the amount of copying required when operating on various chunks of memory. `Span<T>` is a value type that enables the representation of contiguous regions of arbitrary memory, regardless of whether that memory is associated with a managed object, is provided by native code via interop, or is on the stack.
 Internally, it is a pointer to a memory location and a length to represent the length of the memory represented by the span.
 One of the other benefits `Span<T>` provides that because it can be "sliced" into various chunks, you can represent various slices of memory of variable length without having to copy the memory. `Span<T>` can only live on the stack while its cousin `Memory<T>` can live on the heap and therefore be used in asynchronous methods.

 There are a few general rules we can follow to discover and rework existing code paths that copy memory unnecessarily: